aygunliftern/positionSupervisorUnit/README.md

 ## Initialization
 This part includes initiation process of both inspection unprogrammable inputs and info messages flags.
->Inspection unprogrammable inputs indicate inpection up and down state of variables.
+>Inspection unprogrammable inputs indicate inspection up and down state of variables.

 >Info message flags indicate messages to be shown on LCD.